How to Translate Gettext PO and POT Files with PTC

 Understanding how POT, PO, and MO files work together helps you manage translations smoothly.
 POT files provide the template, PO files store the translations, and MO files bring them into your software.

 Instead of handling translations manually, save time and ensure consistency with PTC.
-The Free Resource Files Translation tool allows you to generate accurate translations quickly and easily.
-For an even smoother process, integrating PTC with your Git repository automates the entire workflow, keeping your translations up-to-date across all project branches.
+By integrating with your software repository, PTC automates the entire workflow, keeping your Better Than Human Translations up-to-date across all project branches.

 Scroll to Top